lavedon/StarFleet-2-Tutorial-Notes/Star Fleet 2/Tutorial 1 - Basic Navigation.md

 	* If things are going to fast - press [ALT][F] to pause and unpause the game.

 4. When the starbase is about 10 points away
-	* Within the green sqaure on your screen.
+	* Within the green square on your screen.
 	* The square shows the extent of your LRS scan.
 5. Switch to the Main Display [ALT][M]
 	* Check in in your LRS that the starfots is directly ahead of you - if it isn't alter course.